garthenweb/node-composer-runner/README.md

 By default every version of node-composer-runner is bundled with a predefined specific composer version, to be sure the repository is independent for breaking changes to the composer library.

-If the specified version is to old, you can override it in your package json:
+If the specified version is out of date, you can override it in your package json:
 ``` json
 {
   ...